Apply for the Program

 What does it cost to attend the Village of Hope for one year?

 There are many costs involved feeding, housing and training one student at the Village of Hope for one year – but it’s worth it.
 For those applying to this program, we require a $1,000 entrance fee.
 The entrance fee is income-based and is non-refundable.
 We assist each student to meet monthly costs by helping them apply for government funding such as EI sick benefits, Social Assistance, Income Tax, and various other options to help cover the monthly costs of training and housing.
 Our Hope Partners program and other annual fundraising events help cover program costs.

 How long is the program?

 The regeneration program at Village of Hope is 10 months in duration (sometimes up to one year depending on individual circumstances).
-After graduation, if the student feels a call on his life to help others in the field of addictions, we offer a Servant Leader Training program which is a further one year of training.
+After graduation, if the student feels a call on their life to help others in the field of addictions, we offer a Servant Leader Training program which is a further one year of training.